sudo-project/sudo/INSTALL.md

         production environment.

     --enable-pie
-        Build sudo and related programs as as a position independent executables (PIE).
+        Build sudo and related programs as position independent executables (PIE).
 This improves the effectiveness of address space layout randomization (ASLR) on systems that support it.
         Sudo will create PIE binaries by default on Linux systems.